Kat9-123/asa/Sublang.md

 ## Style guide
 Adhere to the naming conventions and type system and make sure it looks good :), ideally you should follow the style of the Sublib

+### Naming conventions
+* `@MyMacro` macros in PascalCase
+* `my_label` labels in snake_case, with the exception of single character 'registers', like `Z` or `W`
+* `p_value` pointer (not type-checked)
+* `p_p_value` pointer to pointer (not type-checked)
+* `n_value` negated value (not type-checked)
+* `value?` macro parameters
+* `.value` a label to jump to
+* `CONST_VALUE` constant, can be applied to all of the above and should be applied to macro arguments, but NOT to literals (l_name), since they are always constant by definition
+* `Namespace::label` or `Namespace::Macro` for namespacing
+* `Namespace::SubNamespace::label`
+* `MyFile.sbl` files in PascalCase
+* `module` modules (folders) in snake_case

 ## Assembler specific additions to Subleq
 The assembler's runtimes will treat a jump to `-2` as a breakpoint and `-2 -= a` as printing `a` as a signed integer.
 Note that these features are non-canonical.
 They should be accessed using `ASM::Breakpoint` and `ASM::Debug` from the `ASM` library.
-When pedantic mode is turned on, the assembler will notify that these features wont work for other subleq interpreters
+When pedantic mode is turned on, the assembler will notify that these features wont work for other subleq interpreters.

 ## Runtimes
 ### Interpreter
 The interpreter is the default runtime for subleq.
 When an error is encountered it exits and prints a trace.
-To halt the program when it running press CTRL-C but when it is prompting for input, press DELETE
+To halt the program when it running press CTRL-C but when it is prompting for input, press DELETE.
 ### Debugger
 To run a program with the debugger, add the `-d` command line flag.
-Debugging will only start when an error or breakpoint is encountered
+Interactive debugging will only start when an error or breakpoint is encountered.

 ## Examples
 ### Basic